ilrg/ilrg.github.io/Pages/Server/PGAdmin.md

 - [EC2 server instance](AWS_Setup.html) running Ubuntu 20.04 with [PostgreSQL database instances installed](Postgres_Setup.html).

 ## Download PG Admin
-- [Install](https://www.pgadmin.org/download/) PGADmin as a desktop application.
+- [Install](https://www.pgadmin.org/download/) PGAdmin as a desktop application.
 - Choose the version you want to download and click the link, then click on the files to download them.
 ![PGAdminStepOne](serverAssets/PGAdminStepOne.png)
-- Once the files have downloaded, click on the pgadmin4 download, a new window should pop up, agree to the license, then move pgAdmin to your applications folder.
+- Once the files have downloaded, click on the pgAdmin4 download, a new window should pop up, agree to the license, then move pgAdmin to your applications folder.
 - Navigate to where you downloaded pgAdmin and open it.
 - pgAdmin will then ask you to set a master password, **make sure you write down and remember this password**, then click okay.